Inside a College Fair

 Request More Information

-Of course, everyone wants to make a good impression when it comes to getting into college - both you and the admission counselor you're visiting with.
-"College fairs are our way of bringing a small bit of the campus directly to you," says Saint Louis University admission counselor Stephen Barnes.
+Of course, everyone wants to make a good impression when it comes to getting into college—both you and the admission counselor you're visiting with.
+"College fairs are our way of bringing a small bit of the campus directly to you," says Saint Louis University admission counselor Michelle Rogers.
 The representatives colleges and universities send are hoping to spark your interest and make a memorable impression.

 If a school feels like a fit, it might be time for a second date.
 Request information from colleges that interest you or schedule a campus visit.
 "The schools that stick with you at a college fair are the ones you should make every effort to visit," Barnes says.